crmaykish/Pixel-Poker/README.md

 ## Architecture Ideas
 - Combine collections of commands instead of having to attach every one separately, e.g. all buttons will have an update handler and a clicked callback.
-- Cache textures instead of loading from file every time, see if it helps CPU usage

 ## Bugs